More Rosh Hashanah on LI in person, but still not back to normal

 All attendees, indoor or out, must be fully vaccinated if age 12 or older — proof is to be submitted either electronically or presented at the synagogue office — and all must mask, to protect those who are vulnerable, such as those with compromised immune systems, he said.
 Social distancing, 6 feet last year, is about 3 feet this year.

-At the Chabad of the Five Towns, services will be offered in both a "huge" outdoor tent with space available to distance as desired, plus indoor services for those who feel comfortable there.
-But no masking, vaccine mandate or social distance.
+At the Chabad of the Five Towns, services will be offered both indoors and in a "huge" outdoor tent with space available to distance as desired.
+But no social distance indoors, or masking or vaccine mandate in either.

 "Some are vaccinated, some are not vaccinated, each to their own," he said.
-On masking, he said: "If they wish to, they can wear a mask, if not, not."
+Masking?
+"If they wish to, they can wear a mask, if not, not."

-He said the pandemic experience had helped sharpen what’s important in life, a reflection that’s all the more acute for worshippers during the High Holidays of Rosh Hashanah and Yom Kippur.

 At Elkodsi’s synagogue, which is unaffiliated but leans Conservative, about 60 people are expected to attend via Zoom, where, as on Rosh Hashanah 5781, readings, blessings and honors are to be done virtually.